matsim-vsp/covid-sim/src/assets/v5-notes.md

 - The simulations refer to the **Berlin** region (Berlin city plus some surroundings).
 - Berlin Reported Cases are from [RKI](https://npgeo-corona-npgeo-de.hub.arcgis.com/datasets/dd4580c810204019a7b8eb3e0b329dd6_0).
 For many cases, a delay between infection and reporting may occur.
 - On **day 26**, 10% of leisure acts are banned (corresponding to the closure of theaters, etc.).
-- On **day 26**, schools / kiga / universities are closed.
-10 percent of kiga and primary-aged children still go to kiga / primary schools (Notbetrieb).
+- On **day 26**, schools / kindergarten / universities are closed.
+10 percent of kita and primary-aged children still go to kita / primary schools (Notbetrieb).
 - On **day 35**, work, shopping, errands and business are restricted, corresponding to the currently valid "Kontaktsperre"; the percentage of work, leisure, shopping, errands and business activities still occuring after **day 35** can be set.
 - Educational facilities can be reopened on **day 63** (corresonding to the 20th of April).